 The program has counselors in Middletown, Newburgh, and Goshen who maintain office hours Monday through Friday, 9 a.m. to 5 p.m.
 Messages left at anytime on our voice mail will be returned by a counselor.

-Additionally, we provide services to victims of domestic violence who are seeking Orders of Protection through the Orange County Family Court.
+We provide services to individuals who seek to file a Family Offense Petition (Order of Protection) through the Orange County Family Court.
 In conjunction with a petition for an Order of Protection, the counselors will also prepare petitions for related matters (i.e. custody, visitation, support, etc.).